taboola/taboola-android-js/README.md

 ```

 ## 7. License
 This program is licensed under the Taboola, Inc. SDK License Agreement (the “License Agreement”).
-By copying, using or redistributing this program, you agree to the terms of the License Agreement.
+By copying, using or redistributing this program, you agree with the terms of the License Agreement.
 The full text of the license agreement can be found at [https://github.com/taboola/taboola-android/blob/master/LICENSE](https://github.com/taboola/taboola-android/blob/master/LICENSE).
 Copyright 2017 Taboola, Inc.  All rights reserved.